Lavanyashankar09/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-This project is built using java with Netbeans IDE.
+This project is built with mysql and java(Netbeans).
 For storing the Data I have used mySQL